You are here

 Upon completion of the co-op and required assignments, students earn a Satisfactory/Unsatisfactory (S/U) grade, which is recorded on the student’s academic transcript.

 Occasionally students enter the baccalaureate day programs with substantial work experience in their major field.
-With the approval of the director of Co-op + Careers department, this work experience may be substituted for one of the co-op requirements.
+With the approval of the director of CO-OPS + CAREERS department, this work experience may be substituted for one of the co-op requirements.
 Students must formally petition to receive this course substitution.

-Two semesters of optional co-op education are also offered, typically one in the summer prior to junior year for students who have completed all prerequisites for junior year courses and have a cumulative GPA of at least a 2.0, the other for students who have successfully completed their two required semesters of co-op.
+Two semesters of optional co-op education are also offered, typically one in the summer prior to junior year for students who have completed all prerequisites for junior year courses and are in good academic standing, the other for students who have successfully completed their two required semesters of co-op and obtained permission from their academic department and CO-OPS + CAREERS advisor.

 There is no co-op requirement for students in the College of Professional and Continuing Education.